Extensions

 ## Adding an extension

-* By providing a URL to a remote JS file, the extension is built from the components.
+You can add your extension by providing a URL to a remote module JS file.
+The extension is built from the components.

 {% embed url="<https://youtu.be/FnomFyz2gAg>" %}

-### Adding an extension with a URL
+### Adding an extension to MD

 {% hint style="warning" %}